 The Fair Labor Standards Act dictates that employers must pay non-exempt employees time and one-half for any hours worked above 40 per week.
 An exempt employee paid a salary is not entitled to overtime pay for hours worked beyond 40 during a work week.

 Check on Company Policy

 Company policy determines the hours that employees are expected to work.
 The company may specify a set number of hours and, optionally, what your work schedule will be.
-For example, your employee handbook may specify 9 am - 6 pm or simply state 45 hours per week.
+For example, your employee handbook may specify 9 am to 6 pm, or simply state 45 hours per week.

-Official employer designations regarding full-time employment generally range from 35 - 45 hours, with 40 hours being by far the most common standard.
-I've heard of some companies that consider 50 hours a week full time for exempt employees.
+Official employer designations regarding full-time employment generally range from 35 to 45 hours, with 40 hours being by far the most common standard.
+Some companies consider 50 hours a week full-time for exempt employees.

 Informal expectations for staff can differ markedly from the minimum hours required to be classified as full-time at an organization.
 If the type of work schedule hasn't been clarified when you are interviewing for a job, carefully investigate what is expected to be considered a top-performing employee at the company if you have concerns about maintaining a balanced lifestyle.

 Ask about the hours you will be expected to work when you have a job offer in hand.
 Before you accept the offer, be sure that you can commit to the number of hours per week you will be expected to work.
 You’ll also want to know if your pay changes for working overtime hours.